jacksonntag/data-science/library/get_to_know_your_industry_online/content.md

 **What jobs can you expect after completing our program?**

-While there are numerous job titles, here’s what our Web Development grads are now proudly called:
+While there are numerous job titles, here’s what our data science grads are now proudly called:

+- Data Scientist
 - Data Analyst
 - Data Engineer
 - Machine Learning Engineer
 - Python Engineer
-- Data Scientist
 - Data Architect
 - Business Analyst